GoldenBoy96/GoldenBoy96/README.md

 Hello World!

-🎓 I'm currently study at FPT University 🎓
+🎓 I'm currently studying at FPT University 🎓

 📃 Main language is Java 📃

-👩🏻‍💻Still a newbie but I alway willing to help!👩🏻‍💻
+👩🏻‍💻Still a newbie but I always willing to help!👩🏻‍💻

 <!--